 In the chapter 'Basic Geometrical Ideas', we learnt about some geometrical shapes.
-These included lines, angles, triangles quadrilaterals and circles.
+These included lines, angles, triangles, quadrilaterals and circles.
 Many of these are made of line segments and angles formed by them.
-We can see these shapes, lines and angles have different sizes.
+We can see that in these shapes, lines and angles have different sizes.
 We can often compare the lengths of line segments and the measures of angles between them by looking at them.

 This is not however possible all the times.
 Some times the measures are so close to each other that we require an accurate tool/device to measure these measurements.
+In this chapter, we are going to learn how to measure the line segments and angles.